claytonjroberts/playwright_stealth/README.md

 Transplanted from [puppeteer-extra-plugin-stealth](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth), with some improvements.
 Don't expect this to bypass anything but the simplest of bot detection methods.
 Consider this a proof-of-concept starting point.

 This is a WIP fork, with the goal of replacing the out-of-date upstream.
+See the [changelog](./README.md).

 ## Install